Guildford: Dapdune Wharf

 Dapdune Wharf has been the main boatyard for the River Wey Navigation since the waterway was completed in 1653.
-Over the summer months, the National Trust runs a variety of trips on the Wey Navigation, starting from Dapdune Wharf near the town centre, where there is a visitor centre.
+Over the summer months, the National Trust runs a variety of trips on the Wey Navigation, starting from here, where there is a visitor centre.

 Guildford Institute

-The Guildford Institute was founded in March 1834 as the Guildford Mechanics' Institute to promote "useful knowledge among the working classes".
+The Guildford Institute was founded in March 1834 as the Guildford Mechanics' Institute to promote "useful knowledge among the working classes."
 Its current premises, on North Street, were opened in 1892 and its activities were funded by a membership subscription.
 Following the Second World War, the Institute entered a period of decline, but its fortunes revived in the 1970s with a new management team and, from 1982, a 26-year partnership with the University of Surrey.
 A redevelopment project was launched in 2012 and was completed the following year.
 In 2022, the institute offers a wide range of courses, a lending library and archive, a vegan restaurant and aims to provide an educational, cultural and social hub for the local community.